MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 By default, Dev Proxy is configured to intercept any request made to the [JSON Placeholder API](https://jsonplaceholder.typicode.com/).
 You can configure Dev Proxy to intercept requests to any HTTP API.

+::: zone pivot="client-operating-system-macos"
+- In a command prompt, run `brew list dev-proxy` to locate the installation folder.
+- Open the Dev Proxy installation folder in Finder.
+::: zone-end
 - In the Dev Proxy installation folder, open `devproxyrc.json` in a text editor.
 - Locate the `urlsToWatch` array.